FREE EXPEDITED SHIPPING

 Credit: AlekZotoff

 If you enjoy fruit cakes, having a bag of currants, sultanas, and raisins on hand is a must.
-There are many other dried fruits to choose from, so stock up on what you need or customize a recipe using your favorites.
+There are many dried fruits to choose from, so stock up on what you need or customize a recipe using your favorites.

 Summary